lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] ip_tables loadable kernel module is not present; see manual

       and :program:`install-lockss` will fail.
-See :ref:`requirement-iptables-lkm` in the :doc:`/introduction/prerequisites`, then try again.
+See :ref:`prerequisite-iptables-lkm` in the :doc:`/introduction/prerequisites`, then try again.

       If you have reason to believe that this check fails even though the corresponding error condition does not apply, you can re-run :program:`install-lockss` with the ``--skip-check-iptables-lkm`` option to skip it.